ekliao/EricLiaoDigitalGarden/src/site/notes/Glasp.md

 - Free

 ## Issues
+- The logged-in website is very slow, sometimes showing nothing.
 - The page comment is not always copied.
 This has occurred many times.

+---
+## How to use a highlight
+- Source
+	- Use the original link in highlight to go to the source content
+- Mention
+	- Copy all and paste onto anywhere, such as Obsidian in markdown
+	- Get a link to it
+	- Get an html embedded code to it
+	- Get a screenshot

 ---
 [[Glasp + YouTube Transcript + ChatGPT Summary\|Glasp + YouTube Transcript + ChatGPT Summary]]